isomerpages/moe-northbrookssec/_about-us/School Facilities/Arts Space.md

 Situated next to the Music Room, the Arts Space is utilised by students undergoing the General Music Programme (GMP).
-The Space transforms into a hive of student activities during Music lessons as students rehearse their presentations and simulate real stage performances.

-The Arts Space also supports the showcase of visual art works.
+The Space transforms into a hive of student activities during Music lessons as students rehearse their presentations and simulate real stage performances. <br>The Arts Space also supports the showcase of visual art works.
 During the Post-Examination Activity (PEA) week recently, the Space was one of the venues to host the annual Brooksian Art Exhibition entitled <i><b>SOARTS</b></i>.